Metrics

 Average Revenue Per User (ARPU)

 How much revenue you’ve made from your site or dapp.
+This is a part of revenue attribution tracking.

-Customer Lifetime Value (CLV)
+Customer Lifetime Value (CLTV)

 CLV estimates the total revenue a user generates over their entire engagement with your dapp.